 Pre-implantation genetic diagnosis can also help couples who have discovered that they have a balanced translocation or inversion.
 A special high-resolution array Comparative Genomic Hybridisation test can be used to select normal embryos.

-The first few stages of an IVF cycle that involves PGD are no different from any other, you can see a full IVF journey here.
+The first few stages of an IVF cycle that involves PGD are no different from any other.

 After the eggs are collected, they are fertilised using intracytoplasmic sperm injection (ICSI).
 The use of ICSI reduces the risk of DNA contamination derived from sperm.
-Again, the fertilised embryos are transferred to Oxford where they are thawed, and cultured to five days (blastocyst stage).
+Again, the fertilised embryos are transferred to Oxford where they are thawed.

 Key features of the single-gene PGD service